The Direct Sales Supply Chain: Where There’s a Will There’s Amway

 We constantly model our network, and identify opportunities for volume leverage.
 But we also recognize that last-mile moves are often regional.

 Why don’t we just run all our freight through FedEx and UPS in the United States?
-Because it’s more expensive than working with regional carriers that are very good at what they do.
+Because it’s more expensive than working with regional carriers and trucks that are very good at what they do.
 That doesn’t mean we won’t work with FedEx and UPS in different parts of the world.
 We try to combine those volumes to find economies and efficiencies.

 Top Global Direct Selling Companies